Evan-Coleman/Navius/docs/roadmaps/25-generic-service-implementations.md

    - [x] Create separate implementation module
    - [x] Add tests for the implementation

-   *Updated at: May 30, 2024 - Implemented InMemoryDatabase that uses the new interface*
+   *Updated at: March 26, 2025 - Implemented InMemoryDatabase that uses the new interface*

 3. **Implement Configuration System**
    - [x] Update DatabaseConfig to support provider selection